pascalpp/pascal.com/src/lib/diary/2024-06-12-string-comparison-with-trie/page.md

 I was hoping to show the matching words in real-time as I fill out the form, but when I ran that filter with more than just a few word parts it basically crashed my browser.

 So I did a bit of research into running large javascript tasks without blocking the main thread.
-The most common suggestion is to use a web worker, but I also stumbled across (that is, found on Stack Overflow) an `iterator` solution that breaks the job up into separate tasks (e.g. one task for each combination) and calls each one with a setTimeout.
+The most common suggestion is to use a web worker, but I also stumbled across (that is, found on Stack Overflow) an iterative solution that breaks the job up into separate tasks (e.g. one task for each combination) and calls each one with a setTimeout.

 {#if combinations.length !== 123520}